benzhenwen/Garbage./README.md

 Clone this repo and open the project file through Gogot's import feature.
 You are welcome to run the main.tscn scene from the editor or build it yourself.

 ## Known issues
-Text misaligned with side icons in some cases
+Text misaligned with side icons in some cases, such as when running the game through web on windows.